Go to

 If you’re thinking about taking mini pills, you’ve probably wondered how long it takes progestin birth control to work.
 Firstly, you can start taking the progestin-only pill whenever you like.
 But there’s a few things to know about what day you choose:

-If you’re on the first five days of your period, the progestin-only pill will work straight away and you’re protected immediately from pregnancy.
-However, if you have short menstrual cycles, you’ll need to use additional contraception like condoms for 2 days after you start taking the mini pill.
+If you’re on the first day of your period, the progestin-only pill will work straight away and you’re protected immediately from pregnancy.

 How to take the mini pill

-There are two different types of mini pill which are taken in slightly different ways.
+There are two different types of mini pill, both of which are taken in slightly different ways.

 When you receive your mini pill, take care to read over the specific instructions on how to take it.
-Each pill packet contains 28 pills which are to be taken daily.
+Each pill packet contains 28 pills, and you’ll take one every day.
 If you miss taking a pill or pills it will reduce the overall effectiveness of the mini pill.
 It’s best to get into the habit of taking it each day at the same time.

 Does the mini pill stop periods?